 In certain (and very rare) circumstances, practicum placements may be available that include a stipend.
-Students may receive a stipend in a practicum placement, as long as the student is considered by the organization to be a student rather than an employee during the internship placement hours and the field site otherwise meets all requirements for the WSU Social Work Practicum.
-The practicum student receiving a stipend must have a reduced and different workload compared to regular employees doing similar work and must be provided with levels of support and
+Students may receive a stipend in a practicum placement, as long as the student is considered by the organization to be a student rather than an employee during the practicum placement hours and the internship site otherwise meets all requirements for the WSU Social Work Practicum.
+The practicum student receiving a stipend must have a reduced and different workload compared to regular employees doing similar work and must be provided with levels of support and supervision appropriate to and required of their status as students.